 - ensure that the person with the appropriate language capacity is speaking on a given issue

 - provide the president-elect with opportunities to develop and hone his/her skills prior to assuming office

 The president is expected to represent the association for some 150-225 days during the one-year term as president.
 The president, president-elect and immediate past president are each remunerated through an annual stipend, and receive honoraria and maintenance allowances when on official CMA business.
 This helps compensate practicing physicians for time away from their practices.

 Third (final) term

-The immediate past president serves on the staffing committee and as chair of the committee on nominations, and presides over elections at General Council.
+The immediate past president serves on the Human Resources and Compensation Committee and as chair of the committee on nominations, and presides over elections at General Council.

 Candidates for president-elect are asked to consider in advance any potential conflicting responsibilities and duties, as well as timing constraints, should he/she decide to take on the role.
 The candidate may wish to consult the CMA Board of Directors' Conflict of Interest Guidelines, available upon request.

 CMA Bylaws or contact CMA Governance Services, 800-663-7336 x8260.